zahid-rahman/AI-powered-property-recommendation/README.md

 * **Extensible API Design:** Modular controller structure allows for easy addition of new features and endpoints.

-* **AI-Based Recommendation (Coming Soon):**
+* **AI-Based Recommendation:**
-Personalized property recommendations powered by advanced AI models, tailored to user preferences and behavior.
+Personalized property recommendations powered by AI models, tailored to user preferences and behavior.

 ### Demo picture